ocupop/dartlang.org/src/_guides/language-tour.md

 ---
 reference: "https://www.dartlang.org/docs/dart-up-and-running/ch02.html"

-layout: page
+layout: guide
 title: "A Tour of the Dart Language"
-permalink: /language/language-tour
-description: "Read Chapter 2, A Tour of the Dart Language of Dart (from Dart: Up and Running, published by O'Reilly)."
-toc: true
+description: "A tour of all of the major Dart language features."
 ---

 # {{ page.title }}